music-fsl-zsl/tutorial/book/advances/transcription.md

 ## Few-shot ADT

-Building on top of the sucess of few-shot classification among monophonic audio, Wang et al. propose to apply FSL to polyphonic musical audio to perfom few-shot ADT, achiving open-vocabulary ADT based on few labeled data.
+Building on top of the sucess of few-shot classification among monophonic audio, Wang et al.{cite}`wang2020fewshotdrum` propose to apply FSL to polyphonic musical audio to perfom few-shot ADT, achiving open-vocabulary ADT based on few labeled data.
 They frame the drum transcription task as a per-frame binary sound classification task, each targeting one instrument.

 They leverage Prototypical Network on a synthetic dataset and evaluate the model on multiple real-world ADT datasets with polyphonic accompaniment.
 The result shows that, given just a handful of selected examples at inference time, the few-shot approach can match and in some cases outperform a state-of-the-art supervised ADT model under a fixed vocabulary setting.
 At the same time, the few-shot model can successfully generalize to finer-grained or extended vocabularies unseen during training, a scenario where supervised approaches cannot operate at all.